 Exercise

 Exercise may likely reduce your risk of getting deep vein thrombosis, particularly venous thromboembolism.
-A meta-analysis of 12 papers with a total of 14 different observational prospective cohort studies had a total of more than 1.28 million subjects and more than 23,700 VTE cases.
+A meta-analysis of 12 studieswith a total of 14 different observational prospective cohort studies had a total of more than 1.28 million subjects and more than 23,700 VTE cases.
 This type of cohort study follows a group of people over a period of time and examines a condition that cannot be done experimentally (often due to ethical reasons).

-While there is not much difference in the quality of life, risk reduction of getting post-thrombotic syndrome, and leg pain between taking morning walks and bed rest for acute DVT within 10 days, a 2019 report in DARE (Database of Abstracts of Reviews of Effects) finds that morning walks are generally safe and “may prevent or improve post-thrombotic syndrome.”
+A 2019 report in DARE (Database of Abstracts of Reviews of Effects) finds that morning walks are generally safe and “may prevent or improve post-thrombotic syndrome.”

-The authors of this review cited that short-term exercise, such as 30 minutes of walking on a treadmill, did not worsen DVT symptoms.
-Based on several trials in their review, there was no difference between the exercise and no exercise groups in recurrence of a blood clot.
 Because most of these results are based on one or a few randomized controlled trials or observational studies with mixed methodologies, the jury is still out on what exercise can do for DVT.
 But based on prior knowledge about the benefits of regular exercise, it has many health benefits that should be included in the reasons why you should continue or start to exercise regularly.

 This article is not a substitution to medical advice and is for informational purposes only.